M-Ivan/web3-be-template-nestjs/README.md

 ### Nonce

-The auth module provides a public endpoint to allow users perform login by doing signature validation.
+The auth module provides a public endpoint to generate a `nonce` (number used once) which is a security best practice to prevent replay attacks.

 - URL: [http://server/auth/nonce]()
 - Verb: GET